wbvguo/BSReadSim/docs/index.md

 ## Customize the simulation

-Configure each biological and technical layer to match your study.
+Configure the biological and technical layer to match your study.

 <ol class="simulation-flow">
   <li><strong><a href="simulation/customize/#genetic-variation">Genetic variation</a></strong>